Iggy Pop: Film, television and radio career

 Pop worked with Johnny Depp on several films: they appeared together in Cry-Baby and Dead Man.
 Pop provided the soundtrack for The Brave, which was directed by and starred Depp, and music for Depp's 1993 film Arizona Dream.

 Pop also voiced a cameo in the American Dad! episode "American Dream Factory" as Jerry, the drummer, in Steve Smith's band.
 He makes an appearance in FLicKeR, a 2008 feature documentary by Nik Sheehan about Brion Gysin and the Dreamachine.
 Pop played himself as the DJ of the fictional rock station Liberty Rock Radio 97.
 8 in the video game Grand Theft Auto IV.
 The Stooges song "I Wanna Be Your Dog" was featured on the same station.
-Pop also featured as a voice talent in the 2004 ATARI video game DRIV3R (as Baccus and other characters), which was produced by Reflections Interactive.
-Pop appears as a character in the Adult Swim animated comedy/adventure series The Venture Bros..
+Pop also featured as a voice talent in the 2004 Atari video game DRIV3R (as Baccus and other characters), which was produced by Reflections Interactive.
+Pop appears as a character in the Adult Swim animated comedy-adventure series The Venture Bros..
 He is one of the bodyguards, along with Klaus Nomi, of David Bowie, who is "The Sovereign" of the Guild of Calamitous Intent.
 Pop has some unclear super-powers, which he uses when he and Nomi turn against Bowie.

 In 2012, Pop played the conscience of a clown named Elliot (Denis Lavant) in the French film L'Étoile du jour (Morning Star) directed by Sophie Blondy.

 In 2013, Pop appeared briefly in the French film Les gamins then he voiced The Caterpillar in the television series Once Upon a Time in Wonderland.

 In 2014, Pop presented (narrated) the BBC documentary Burroughs at 100.
 William Burroughs profoundly affected Pop's writing, inspiring lyrics in the famous "Lust for Life".
 It was aired in the US on This American Life on January 30, 2015, in the episode "Burroughs 101", commemorating his 101st birthday.

+On August 8, 2017, In Praise of Nothing premiered at the Locarno Film Festival which he solely voiced over its full length.

 Pop voiced the character Texas Red on the Adult Swim animated comedy Mr. Pickles, which ran from 2014 to 2019.